- Flower Meanings

 The History of Valentine's Day

 Valentine's Day facts and history revolve mostly around one emperor and Saint Valentine.
 During Emperor Claudius II's reign, he canceled all marriages throughout Rome in order force the men who didn’t want to leave their wives and families to enlist in the army.
-A priest named Valentine defied him however by marrying couples in secret.
-Priest Valentine was beaten and put to death on February 14, approx. 270AD.
-After his death, Valentine was named a saint, and then from that in around 498AD, Pope Gelasius declared February 14th as St. Valentine’s Day to honor the martyr.
+A priest named Valentine defied him by marrying couples in secret.
+Priest Valentine was beaten and put to death on February 14, approximately 270AD.
+After his death, Valentine was named a saint, and then around 498AD, Pope Gelasius declared February 14th as St. Valentine’s Day to honor the martyr.
 In present day, Valentine's Day honors the traditions of love, especially romantic love.
 Current-day celebrations include giving gifts of chocolates and flowers, exchanging greeting cards and spending a romantic evening with your significant other.
-It's very interesting to learn the origins of such a loving holiday were originally birthed from war, secret rendezvous, blood, and murder; or treason depending on your own point of view.
+It's very interesting to learn the origins of such a loving holiday, originally birthed from war, secret rendezvous, blood, and murder; or treason depending on your own point of view.
 It's from a mixture of these stories that we've gained our beloved Valentine's Day symbols.
 It's from all of this that we begin to discover more about the history of flowers as gifts.

 Fun Valentine's Day Facts: